CoreumFoundation/crust/README.md

 ## Building

-To use `znet`, `cored` binary is required.
-If you haven't built it earlier do it by running:
+Build all the required binaries by running:

 ```
-$ crust build/cored
+$ crust build
 ```

 ## Executing `znet`

+`znet` is the tool used to spin up development environment running the same components which are used in production.

 `znet` may be executed using two methods.
 First is direct where you execute command directly: